Arun12311/Programming_notes/README.md

-# IIT_search_website_simple
-It is a static website, made with HTML, CSS and Bootstrap. which lists top 10 IIT colleges in India.
+It is a static website, made with HTML, CSS and Bootstrap. which lists notes of different CS topics and programming languages.